bsdpunk/Project-Ideas/README.md

 ## FiveYearPlan
 A shell, that helps you enforce and track change towards your longterm goals.
 Reminders, Notifications, Personal LOgging, Device Loggling.
 Pebble Integration.

+## GPIO Raspberry Pi
+Experimenting with varios sensors/camera...On the Pi